ansible/ansible/docs/docsite/rst/dev_guide/developing_modules.rst

 .. note::
     Prior to Ansible-2.1.0, importing only what you used from :mod:`ansible.module_utils.basic` did not work.
-You needed to use a wildcard import like this
+You needed to use a wildcard import like this:

 .. code-block:: python

         from ansible.module_utils.basic import *

-And instantiating the module class like
+And instantiating the module class like:

 .. code-block:: python